particle-iot/docs/docs/api.md

 Just because you've connected your Spark Core to the internet doesn't mean anyone else should have access to it.
 Permissions for controlling and communciating with your Spark Core are managed with OAuth2.
-When you create a developer account with Spark, you'll be provided an access token.

 ```
 # You type in your terminal